 Abstract: We propose a new method to estimate continuous-time job search models.
 Our approach is based on an adaptation of the conditional choice probability estimation methods to a continuous-time job search environment.
 To do so, the proposed framework incorporates preference shocks into the search framework, resulting in a tight connection between value functions and conditional choice probabilities.
 Our method, relative to standard estimation methods for continuous-time job search models, yields considerable computational gains.
 In particular, we can estimate rich nonstationary job search models without having to solve any differential equations, and in some cases even avoiding any optimization.
 We apply our method to analyze the effect of unemployment benefit expiration on the duration of unemployment and wages using rich longitudinal data from Hungarian administrative records.

 Abstract: Which former coworkers help displaced workers find jobs?
 We answer this question by studying occupational similarity in job finding networks.
-Using administrative matched employer-employee data from Hungary, this paper relates the unemployment duration of displaced workers to the employment rate in the networks of their former coworkers in various occupations.
-We find that coworkers of all occupational backgrounds are helpful in the job finding process, but coworkers who worked in the same narrow occupation as the displaced worker are significantly more useful.
-Additionally, effects vary substantially along skill levels: for displaced workers in occupations that require little to no education, coworkers in the same narrow occupation matter; for those in occupations requiring more education, coworkers in different occupations reduce unemployment.
+Using matched employer-employee data from Hungary, this paper relates the unemployment duration of displaced workers to the employment rate of their former coworker networks.
+Overall, while coworkers from all occupations are helpful in job finding, we find significant heterogeneity by occupation skill-level.
+For workers in low-skill jobs, coworkers who worked in the same narrow occupation as the displaced worker are the most useful network contacts.
+For workers in high-skill jobs, coworkers from different occupations are the most useful network contacts.

 Occupational Structure and Firm Performance